 Dr. Judith Flood, MSET and Dr. Carol Williamson, CEASOM are the Co-chairs.

-Registration is currently open.
+Registration is closed.
 Please go to www.regonline.com/commonground2013MD for information.

 Exhibit & Sponsor Information

 The expanded "Market Space" will include over 125 exhibitors.
 There will also be a "book store" available to purchase professional publications on educational topics.

 If you are interested in being an exhibitor, please contact Joanne McConnell at EdEvents firstname.lastname@example.org or visit the Common Ground registration site.

 Common Ground 2013 is a high quality professional development event for educators in Maryland and the mid-Atlantic region, This is the second year nine professional organizations and the Maryland State Department of Education are collaborating to provide a unique opportunity for our educators.
 This year REL Mid-Atlantic will also be a conference parner providing quality research on educational topics.
 Last year's event was attended by more than 2500 educators and leaders.